deadlyvipers/dojo_rules/introduction.md

 Hi, my name is BrendanSoft.
+The Ruby path is my favorite.